How to Customize the My Account Page in WooCommerce

 The [woocommerce_my_account] shortcode

 The [woocommerce_my_account] shortcode displays the My Account page in a WooCommerce store.
-This page is accessible to customers who are logged in and provides them with an overview of their account details, past orders, payment methods, and shipping and billing addresses.
+This page is accessible to logged-in customers and provides an overview of their account details, past orders, payment methods, and shipping and billing addresses.
 Customers can also edit their account details, view their order history, and download digital products from this page.

 In WooCommerce, the “My Account” page is an actual WordPress page with the corresponding WooCommerce shortcode [woocommerce_my_account].
 Any embedded WordPress page with this shortcode will render the default account management tabs and content.
 From here, you can see a list of recent orders, manage your shipping status, and edit your password and account details.